isw-kudos/huddo-docs/docs/ccm-migrator/install.md

 ![Installation - step 3](/assets/ccm-migrator/install03.png)

+Step 3: Enter the JNDI name for the Filenet Object Store database, which you should have obtained as described under [Gathering required information](#gathering-required-information).

-Step 3: Leave the default values and click "Next".
+Step 4: Leave the default values and click "Next".

-Step 4: Check summary and Complete installation.
+Step 5: Check summary and Complete installation.

 Save the master configuration once complete.